robocomp/robocomp-robolab/components/other/camerasmuecasclient/README.md

 # CamerasMuecasClient

-`CamerasMuecasClient` component receives two images as type `ImagePair` from `CamerasMuecas` component and rotates them upside down (180 degree), then show these images on openCV GUI.
-Specifically, this component implements `CamerasMuecas.idsl` interface to receives `ImagePair`.
+`CamerasMuecasClient` component receives two images as type `ImagePair` from `CamerasMuecas` component and shows these images on a openCV GUI.
+Specifically, this component uses `CamerasMuecas.idsl` interface to receive `ImagePair`.
 The `CamerasMuecas.idsl` interface specification can be found in file `robocomp/interfaces/IDSLs/CamerasMuecas.idsl`.
 The component is implemented in Python.

 ## Compiling and Installation